Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 moved.
 For example there are 4 `1` on the cube, so this means that the `1` tile of the slide puzzle must be played exactly 4 times, no more no less.

-So know, knowing this, while backtracking, we can keep track of how many times a tile has moved by decrementing its move counter.
+So now, knowing this, while backtracking, we can keep track of how many times a tile has moved by decrementing its move counter.

 Then, we can compute the manhattan distance of the tile to its supposed location, which is the minimum number of moves that would be required for the